erinvdoyle/instatrip/README.md

 <p>
 To clone the repository of this site:

-1. Click the "Code" button in your forked repository
+1. Click the *Code* button in your forked repository

 ![Github Clone Page 1](assets/documentation/clone1.png)